TCOW - Total Cost of Workforce

 Better measuring, tracking, and reporting TCOW is a great start for any HR team.
 But what kind of insights that HR can get from TCOW?
 Below are some examples of how companies used TCOW to make data-driven workforce decisions.

 As shown in figure 1, management of this company recognized that managing workforce costs is an important element of their strategy.
-They tried to keep workforce costs under control by trimming their headcount and tightening their compensation policy.
-However, their workforce costs continued to climb.
+They tried to keep labor costs under control by trimming their headcount and tightening their compensation policy.
+However, their labor costs continued to climb.

 By tracking TCOW and its components, management was able to discover that a significant portion of their Total Cost of Workforce came from their relaxed use of contingent workers.